This page is part of our guide to renting in the UK – Check out more of our awesome content here.

 The landlord should send at least three letters to the tenant, preferably by recorded or signed delivery.
 This will show the landlord has made a reasonable effort to contact the tenant and gain permission.

-Each letter should state the reason for the intended visit, the proposed date and time, details about who will be entering the property and for how long.
+Each letter should state the reason for the intended visit, the proposed date and time, and details about who will be entering the property and for how long.
 The letters should also request permission from the tenant and remind them of the obligations under the tenancy agreement and in law.

 If the tenant still refuses access, the landlord has two options: